-On March 13, 2023, we completed the previously announced sale (the "Closing") of certain assets and the business equity interests of certain entities constituting our Applied, Food and Enterprise Services businesses (the "Business") to PerkinElmer Topco, L.P. (formerly known as Polaris Purchaser, L.P.) (the "Purchaser"), a Delaware limited partnership owned by funds managed by affiliates of New Mountain Capital L.L.C. (the "Sponsor"), for an aggregate purchase price of up to \$2.45 billion.
-Upon the Closing, we received approximately \$2.14 billion \$2.13 billion in cash proceeds, before transaction costs and subject to post-closing adjustments.
-We are entitled to an additional \$75.0 million in proceeds that will be paid to us in connection with as consideration for our ceasing the transferuse of the PerkinElmer brand and related trademarks and transferring them to the Purchaser, and this Purchaser.
-This consideration will be paid to us received in installments over through the next 24 months, first half of 2025.
-The discounted value of the \$75.0 million \$75.0 million was measured as \$68.0 million \$65.2 million and was included in the proceeds at Closing.
-In addition, we are entitled to additional consideration of up to \$150.0 million \$150.0 million that is contingent on the exit valuation the Sponsor and its affiliated funds receive on a sale or other capital events related to the Business.
-The fair value of this element of consideration was determined to be \$15.9 million \$15.9 million and was included in the proceeds at Closing.
-We also recorded a receivable of approximately \$177.5 million approximately \$161.0 million as of March 31, 2024 for working capital post-closing adjustments that are expected to be settled with the Purchaser during the fourth quarter of fiscal year 2023, 2024.
-The final amount of the receivable related to the working capital post-closing adjustments is subject to change.
+On March 13, 2023, we completed the sale (the "Closing") of certain assets and the equity interests of certain entities constituting our Applied, Food and Enterprise Services businesses (the "Business") to PerkinElmer Topco, L.P. (formerly known as Polaris Purchaser, L.P.) (the "Purchaser"), a Delaware limited partnership owned by funds managed by affiliates of New Mountain Capital L.L.C. (the "Sponsor"), for an aggregate purchase price of up to \$2.45 billion.
+We received approximately \$2.27 billion in cash proceeds before transaction costs.
+At Closing, we were entitled to an additional \$75.0 million in proceeds payable in installments to commence upon our ceasing the use of the PerkinElmer brand and related trademarks and transferring them to the Purchaser ("Brand Fee").
+The discounted value of the \$75.0 million was measured as \$65.2 million and was included in the proceeds.
+During the second quarter of fiscal year 2024, we received the first installment of the Brand Fee.
+We expect to receive the remaining balance of the Brand Fee in installments through the first quarter of 2025.
+In addition, we are entitled to additional consideration of up to \$150.0 million that is contingent on the exit valuation the Sponsor and its affiliated funds receive on a sale or other capital events related to the Business.
+The fair value of this element of consideration was determined to be \$15.9 million and was included in the proceeds at Closing.
+We received approximately \$138.5 million of cash for post-closing adjustments during the second quarter of fiscal year 2024.